nazrulworld/fhir.resources/README.rst

-Powered by pydantic_, all `FHIR Resources <https://www.hl7.org/fhir/resourcelist.html>`_ are available as python class with built-in data validation, with mini validation framework included.
+Powered by pydantic_, all `FHIR Resources <https://www.hl7.org/fhir/resourcelist.html>`_ are available as python class with built-in data validation, faster in performance.
+Written in modern python.

-* Provides ``Resource Factory`` class (see example 4) to create resource object in more convenient way.
+* Easy to construct, easy to extended validation, easy to export.
-* Previous version of FHIR® Resources are available.
+* By inheriting behaviour from pydantic_, compatible with `ORM <https://en.wikipedia.org/wiki/Object-relational_mapping>`_.
-* Fully support for `fhirclient <https://pypi.org/project/fhirclient/>`_ as models.
+* Previous release of FHIR® Resources are available.
 * Free software: BSD license